 125. Register

-(1) The Registrar is to keep a register of authorisations, aquaculture leases and exemptions.
+(1) The Registrar is to keep a register of authorisations, temporary aquaculture permits, aquaculture leases and exemptions.

 (2) The register may be kept in such form or forms as the Registrar thinks fit.

 (3) The register must be available for public inspection, subject to payment of the prescribed fee, if any, during prescribed hours and at a prescribed place.